 May 3, 1987

-It is common for people to encourage one another with the saying, “believe in yourself,” but examples from Scripture show these to be empty words.
-Peter stated his belief that he was incapable of denying Christ and soon learned the bitter truth of what was really in his heart.
-Despite Peter’s betrayal, Jesus still loved him unconditionally.
+People commonly encourage one another with the saying, “Believe in yourself.”
+Examples from Scripture, though, show these to be empty words.
+When Peter stated his belief that he was incapable of denying Christ, he soon learned the bitter truth of what was really in his heart.
+Yet despite Peter’s betrayal, Jesus still loved him unconditionally.
 In this message from John 13, Alistair Begg challenges us to turn away from self-reliance and to see ourselves in the light of Christ’s selfless love.

 31When he had gone out, Jesus said, “Now is the Son of Man glorified, and God is glorified in him.
 32If God is glorified in him, God will also glorify him in himself, and glorify him at once.
 33Little children, yet a little while I am with you.
 You will seek me, and just as I said to the Jews, so now I also say to you, ‘Where I am going you cannot come.’
 34A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 35By this all people will know that you are my disciples, if you have love for one another.”